Artificial-Pancreas/iAPS/README.md

 ## Introduction

-FreeAPS X - an artificial pancreas system for iOS based on [OpenAPS Reference](https://github.com/openaps/oref0) algorithms.
+FreeAPS X - an artificial pancreas system for iOS developed by Ivan Valkou based on [OpenAPS Reference](https://github.com/openaps/oref0) algorithms.

 FreeAPS X uses original JavaScript files of oref0 and provides a user interface (UI) to control and set up the system.